MF366-Coding/MF366-Coding/README.md

 ### Music 🎵
 I love music. 🎶

-* Rock
+* Metal (from Nu Metal - I love KoRn - to Detah Metal)
-* Dance
+* Rap (Eminem)
-* Videogames (yes, you boomers, videogame music is not always bad)
-* and much more...
+* Eletronic (depends on subgenre a lot)

 ### Gaming 🎮
 So, let's talk about gaming...

 I'm a hell of a Doom fan.

-I also play Super Mario 64, Undertale, Deltarune, Among Us and many other games.
+I also play Super Mario 64, Supaplex, Undertale, Deltarune, Among Us and many other games.

 I also play mods and fangames made by other people...